 Know Your Client (KYC)

 Know-Your-Client is standard practice for investment advisors.
 They must be able to:

-KYC greatly assists in the reduction of fraud, ensuring the financial system is not being used for criminal activities like money laundering, and/or forgery.
-It also protects clients by informing advisors of the type of investments that best suit their personal experiences.
+KYC greatly assists in reducing fraud, ensuring the financial system is not being used for criminal activities like money laundering and/or forgery.
+It also protects clients by informing advisors of the investments that best suit their personal experiences.

 As defined, money laundering is